 Reviewer’s Comments

-A Review on Extend Release Tablet Dosage form along with Antidiabetic Drug
+A Review on Extended Release Tablet Dosage form carrying Antidiabetic Drug

 Abstract

-Oral medication conveyance has been referred to for a considerable length of time as the most broadly used route of administration among every routes that has been investigated for the systemic delivery of medications by means of various pharmaceutical products of various dosage form.
-The oral administration route for sustained release drug delivery systems has been widely noticed because of more flexibility in design and high patient compliance.
+Oral medication conveyance has been referred to for a considerable length of time as the most broadly used route of administration among different routes that has been investigated for the systemic delivery of medications by means of various pharmaceutical products of various dosage form.
+The oral administration route for sustained release drug delivery systems has been widely explored because of more flexibility in design and high patient compliance.
 Metformin hydrochloride is an antidiabetic agent which improves glucose tolerance in patients with type 2 diabetes and reduces basal plasma levels of glucose.

 Keywords : Extended release, Polymers, Matrix tablet, in-vitro dissolution, Antidiabetic, Controlled release